40+ Common Job Interview Questions (And How to Answer Them)

 Fairygodboss

 Job interviews are nerve-wracking for any job seeker.
-Even if you spend hours preparing, you can never be certain you won’t be caught off-guard with a tough interview question — and it can be hard to know in advance whether you are a good fit for the company.
+Even if you spend hours preparing, you can never be certain you won’t be caught off-guard by the interviewer—and it can be hard to know in advance whether you’re a good fit for the company.
+The best way to tackle preparation?
+Rehearse answering the most common job interview questions.

 1. “Would you like something to drink?”

-How to Answer: Ok, this may sound like a silly job interview question and something more in line with common job interview etiquette than the substance of the interview itself, but experts say that when someone does something for you, they are actually slightly more positively inclined towards you.
-It’s called the Ben Franklin effect: a person who has performed a favor for someone is more likely to do another favor for that person.
-So even if you’re not a thirsty job candidate that day, just take the water, for goodness sake!
+Ok, this may sound like a silly job interview question and more in line with common job interview etiquette than the substance of the interview itself, but experts say that when someone does something for you, they are actually slightly more positively inclined towards you.

 Example: “I would love a glass of water, thank you.”

-2. "Tell me about yourself." or "What makes you unique?"
+2. “Tell me about yourself” or “What makes you unique?”

 One of the worst things you can do is drone on without realizing you are boring the other person or answering with details they aren’t interested in, so pay attention to non-verbal cues as you talk and be ready to adjust mid-way through if you need to.